 The Company has loans in its portfolio that contain payment-in-kind ("PIK") provisions.
 PIK represents interest that is accrued and recorded as interest income at the contractual rates, increases the loan principal on the respective capitalization dates, and is generally due at maturity.
 Such income is included in interest income in the Consolidated Statements of Operations.
 If at any point the Company believes PIK is not expected to be realized, the investment generating PIK will be placed on non-accrual status.
 When a PIK investment is placed on non-accrual status, the accrued, uncapitalized interest is generally reversed through interest income.
-To maintain the Company's status as a RIC, this non-cash source of income must be paid out to shareholders in the form of dividends, even though the Company has not yetcollected cash.
-For the year ended December 31, 2022, the Company recorded PIK income of \$9.6 million.
+To maintain the Company's status as a RIC, this non-cash source of income must be paid out to shareholders in the form of dividends, even though the Company has not yet collected cash.

-Dividend Income
+Dividand Income

-Dividend income on preferred equity securities is recorded on the accrual basis to the extent that such amounts are payable by the portfolio company and are expected to be collected.
+Dividend income on preferred equity securities and on the Company's membership interests in its joint ventures are recorded on the accrual basis to the extent that such amounts are payable by the portfolio company and are expected to be collected.
 Dividend income on common equity securities is recorded on the record date for private portfolio companies or on the ex-dividend date for publicly-traded portfolio companies.
-For the year ended December 31, 2022, the Company did not record any dividend income.
+To the extent a preferred equity security contains PIK provisions, PIK dividends, computed at the contractual rate specified in each applicable agreement, are accrued and added to the principal balance of the preferred equity.
+PIK dividends added to the principal balance are generally collected upon redemption of the equity.
+For the years ended December 31, 2023 and 2022, the Company recorded \$0.5 million and \$0.0 million, respectively, of dividend income, of which, \$0.4 million and \$0.0 million, respectively, relate to PIK dividends.